Skoda Kodiaq review

 There’s plenty of action in the family SUV class, but while others excel for various individual qualities, they’re hard-pressed to match the Kodiaq’s sophisticated blend of all the important ones.
 It combines an understated upmarket appeal with impressive seven-seat practicality, commendable driving performance and overall affordability.

-A VW Tiguan Allspace comes pretty close but you’ll have to pay more, while the Nissan X-Trail feels a bit less sophisticated and both it and the Peugeot 5008 are less spacious inside.
-Potential alternatives such as the Hyundai Santa Fe and Kia Sorento are now much improved, however, while the Land Rover Discovery Sport is a lot pricier and less versatile.
+A VW Tiguan Allspace comes pretty close but you’ll have to pay more, while the Nissan X-Trail and the Peugeot 5008 are less spacious inside.
+Potential alternatives such as the Hyundai Santa Fe and Kia Sorento are now much improved, however, and are available with hybrid power, unlike the Kodiaq.
+Meanwhile, the Land Rover Discovery Sport is a lot pricier and less versatile.

-Engines for the Kodiaq comprise 1.5 and 2.0 TSI turbo petrols and a 2.0 TDI diesel - the 1.5 TSI comes with 148bhp, while the 2.0 TSI has 187bhp.
-The 2.0 TDI diesel comes with either 148bhp or 197bhp.
-The vRS model used to have 237bhp diesel power, but the engine has recently been replaced by a 242bhp TSI petrol which we’re still waiting to try.
+The Kodiaq’s engine comprises 1.5 and 2.0-litre TSI turbo petrols that produce 148bhp and 187bhp respectively, plus a 2.0 TDI diesel with either 148bhp or 197bhp.
+The vRS model used to have a 237bhp diesel motor, but it’s now powered by a 242bhp TSI petrol which we’ve reviewed separately if you’re interested.

 In this review